anywhichway/jovial/README.md

 If you would like additional validation methods, then post an issue to GitHub with the code based on the instructions in **Extending JOVIAL** below.

+*.writeonce* = true | false

+Throws a RangeError if an attempt is made to set a value when once already exists, except if the value is the same.

 ## Augmentation Methods

+*.default* = any

+Sets a default value if an attempt is made to set a value to `null` or `undefined`.
+The default is set prior to calling a transformation, if a transformation exists.

 *.transform* = function(any)